Divorce and Pregnancy

 Divorce and Pregnancy Attorney in Monmouth and Ocean County NJ

-What must one keep in mind when they are considering a divorce and are pregnant, or their partner is pregnant?
+What must one keep in mind when considering a divorce and are pregnant or their partner is pregnant?
 Read on to learn more.

 The decision to end a marriage is one of the most difficult ones a person makes in their life.
 There are countless considerations to take, not the least of which is the wellbeing of your children.
-If you are pregnant at the time that you decide to separate from your partner, the doubts about your growing family’s future are all the more pressing.
+If you are pregnant when you decide to separate from your partner, the doubts about your growing family’s future are all the more pressing.